terraframe/common-geo-registry-specification/1.0/geospatial-widget-interface/README.md

         Context.startService(mapDownloadIntent);
 ```

-The `MapActivity` will request some permissions(during runtime & in the manifest) for it to work.
+The **MapActivity** will request some permissions(during runtime & in the manifest) for it to work.
 The following are the permissions:

-- `android.permission.ACCESS_FINE_LOCATION`- For the location to center to the user's current location
+- `android.permission.ACCESS_FINE_LOCATION`- For the location to focus on the user's current location
 - `android.permission.ACCESS_NETWORK_STATE`
 - `android.permission.ACCESS_WIFI_STATE`
 - `android.permission.READ_EXTERNAL_STORAGE` - Read cached mapbox styles on the device